 Source: Field data 2025

-Data in table 4 reveals that (57.5%) of trained teachers with mean of 3.63 supported the statement “Learning environment encourage participatory teaching methods”.
-This implies that most teachers find the learning environment such as classrooms are conducive for interactive teaching approaches.
-In accordance with this finding a trained teacher explained that: “I always make sure that I create conducive environment to deliver lessons and guide my students through engaging them in peer teaching, question and answers, and group discussion to ensure they master the content taught.”
-These findings correspond to the study conducted by Soran (2025) who found that when learning environment is conducive it can encourage collaborative learning which creates good relationship among teachers and learners
+Data in table 4 reveals that (57.5%) of trained teachers with a mean of 3.63 supported the statement “Learning environment encourages participatory teaching methods”.
+This implies that most teachers find the learning environment, such as classrooms are conducive for interactive teaching approaches.
+In accordance with this finding, a trained teacher explained that: “I always make sure that I create a conducive environment to deliver lessons and guide my students through engaging them in peer teaching, questions and answer, and group discussion to ensure they master the content taught.”
+These findings correspond to the study conducted by Soran (2025), who found that when the learning environment is conducive, it can encourage collaborative learning, which creates good relationships among teachers and learners

-Additionally, data in table 4 indicates that majority of trained teachers (75%) with mean of 4.0 were in the line with the statement that “Participatory teaching methods employed engage students with different needs”.
+Additionally, data in Table 4 indicates that the majority of trained teachers (75%) with a mean of 4.0 were in line with the statement that “Participatory teaching methods employed engage students with different needs”.
 This implies that the teaching strategies used by teachers create an equitable environment where all students can participate and benefit regardless of differences.
 This was stated by one of the trained teacher, who said, ‘’When students are actively involved and supported basing on their needs they increases creativity and feel more valued’ The findings match with the study by Setiawan and Qamariah (2023) who observed that It is very important for teachers to identify individual learning needs and provide necessary support to ensure that all students can fully participate and succeed in their education journey.

-Apart from that, the evidenced from both classroom observations and focus group discussions highlighted the emphasis on student-centered practices.
-The observer noted ‘’student were leading presentations during the lesson under the teachers support which helped them to build confidence start speaking up and contribute different ideas concerning the lesson”.
-This finding means that when Student led presentations under guidance and support from the teacher it helps them to gain confidence and speak up spirit.
-These arguments are in connection with the study by Lin et al., (2025) who revealed that when students collaborate in various classroom activities under support of their teachers they deepen their understanding of the subject matter.
+Apart from that, the evidence from both classroom observations and focus group discussions highlighted the emphasis on student-centred practices.
+The observer noted ‘’students were leading presentations during the lesson under the teacher's support, which helped them to build confidence start speaking up and contribute different ideas concerning the lesson”.
+This finding means that when student-led presentations are under guidance and support from the teacher, it helps them to gain confidence and speak up in spirit.
+These arguments are in connection with the study by Lin et al., (2025), who revealed that when students collaborate in various classroom activities under the support of their teachers, they deepen their understanding of the subject matter.

-Furthermore, data in table 4 shows that majority of trained teachers (80%) with mean of 4.23 supported the statement “Ongoing formative assessment is done during the lesson”.
-This implies that teachers guide students’ learning through asking them questions, providing them with individual task; group task and helping them in areas where they face difficult which in turn help teachers to track students’ progress throughout the learning process.
-The observer noted that “Teacher where providing immediate support and correct students’ errors in real-time.”
+Furthermore, data in Table 4 shows that the majority of trained teachers (80%) with a mean of 4.23 supported the statement “Ongoing formative assessment is done during the lesson”.
+This implies that teachers guide students’ learning through asking them questions, providing them with individual task, group tasks and helping them in areas where they face difficulties, which in turn helps teachers to track students’ progress throughout the learning process.
+The observer noted that “The Teacher where providing immediate support and correcting students’ errors in real-time.”
 This implies that teachers should frequently check in with students to understand their needs, concerns, and academic progress.
-These finding connects with the study conducted by Abd AbdHalim et al., (2024) who revealed that one of the key strategy for evaluating students is a formative assessment because it help teachers to monitor individual student’s progress during the learning process.
+These finding connects with the study conducted by Abd AbdHalim et al., (2024), who revealed that one of the key strategies for evaluating students is a formative assessment because it help teachers to monitor individual students’ progress during the learning process.